abisliouk/HS-MATH-GAI/README.md

 ## 🧠 Authors

-Created as part of **EEL6935: Safe Autonomous Systems** coursework at UNiversity of Florida.
+Created as part of **EEL6935: Safe Autonomous Systems** coursework at University of Florida.

 ---